 But sight is only one of the five senses.

-Draw your reader into the story (and add words to your manuscript) by exploring the other four senses.
+Deepen your reader’s experience inside the story (and add words to your manuscript) by exploring the other four senses.
 What does your character hear?
 How does the food they are eating taste?
 What does the bed they are lying in feel like?
 How does the sewer they are exploring smell?

 These additional descriptions will add variety to your prose, words to your manuscript, and details to your story.